iree-org/iree/docs/developers/debugging/tf_integrations_test_repro.md

 python -m iree_tfl_tests.posenet_i8_test -- target_backend=llvmaot -artifacts_dir=/tmp/posenet_i8_failure
 ```

 5. This will create an `iree_input.mlir` in the temp directory specified.
-Those can then be fed into `iree-translate` (built locally to reproduce the error)
+Those can then be fed into `iree-compile` (built locally to reproduce the error)

 ```
-iree-translate -iree-mlir-to-vm-bytecode-module -iree-hal-target-backends=dylib-llvm-aot -iree-input-type=mhlo iree_input.mlir
+iree-compile -iree-mlir-to-vm-bytecode-module -iree-hal-target-backends=dylib-llvm-aot -iree-input-type=mhlo iree_input.mlir
 ```